obsidiansystems/ledger-app-tezos/APDUs.md

 | CDATA | 0x048000002c800006c18000000080000000 |

 0x01 is the first instruction and is used for "authorize baking".
-This APDU asks the ledger to use its internal private keys to sign an authorization to bake.
+This APDU tells the ledger to save the choice of curve and derivation path to memory so that future operations know which of these to use when baking.
 Note that this instruction is only recognized by the baking app, and not the wallet app.

 A list of more instructions follows.